CSCI-KNOX/CSCI-3753-PA1/README.md

 ```text
 vim ~/linux/arch/arm/tools/syscall.tbl
 ```
-You must also add your call to the list of system calls in the `syscalls.h` include file.
+You must also add your call to the list of system calls in the `syscalls.h` include file so applications can call the new functionality.

 ```text
 vim ~/linux/include/linux/syscalls.h
 ```

 Add the prototype of your system call at the end of the file before the endif.
-Check the file structure or google if you have trouble.
+Check the structure of other calls or check google if you have trouble getting the syntax correct.

 ### 2.4 Recompile and run